 PCOS Anxiety And Depression

 Unfortunately, Cysters, that’s not all.
 Not only do hormonal imbalances cause mood changes, but often women experience depression and anxiety because of PCOS comorbidities.
-Whether it’s those extra pounds, unrelenting acne, unwanted hair growth, infertility, or other symptoms, PCOS can send women into a mental health mess.
-Eating disorders, anxiety, depression, and, of course, chronic mood swings are not uncommon when your daily quality of life is consumed by the effects of PCOS.
+Whether it’s those extra pounds, unrelenting acne, unwanted hair growth, infertility, or other common symptoms, PCOS can send women into a mental health mess.
+Poor body image, eating disorders, anxiety, depression, and, of course, chronic mood swings are not uncommon when your daily quality of life is consumed by the effects of PCOS.

 How to Deal with PCOS Mood Swings